Tmall Logo

 The marketplace also uses two short versions of the logo.
 One of them serves as an application icon.
 Its base is a red square with rounded sides.
 It contains the white characters for Tian Mao and the already familiar black cat head that peeks out from below.

 The cat in the Tmall logo is shaped like the English letter “T” and the Chinese character “天” for “sky.”
 This coincidence is not accidental because, in 2012, the trading platform officially became known as Tian Mao, which translates as “sky cat.”
 Tmall is only an international brand name.
-On the other hand, the phrase “Tian Mao” can be interpreted as “lynx,” but, judging by the emblem, it is the cat meant.
+On the other hand, the phrase “Tian Mao” can be interpreted as “lynx,” but judging by the emblem, it is the cat that is meant.

 The artists drew inspiration from the word “Mao,” which is also the name of the politician Mao Tse-Tung and translates as “cat.”
 There is an interesting story connected with this.
 Shortly before Tmall split from Taobao and moved to its domain, the Chinese segment of the Internet noticed that on a banknote with a portrait of the creator of China, a decorative pattern folds into the silhouettes of three mysterious cats.
 Allegedly, one of them stands on its hind legs, and the other two worship it.
 Moreover, the animals have large heads, elongated horizontally, round eyes, and triangular noses.